r-owen/base_loom_server/docs/threading.md

 A left-facing arrow indicates that you are threading right to left.

 You can press the button to change the threading direction.

-At this time the dobby direction control is ignored.
+**Warning** the dobby's direction control is always ignored while threading.

 ## Repeating